 - Reasonable travel expenses for medical exams and treatments

 Time away from work (disability) must be authorized by your treating physician to receive income benefits.
-If your physician prescribes that you be off of work for more than five days, your approved benefits will begin accruing on the sixth day; however, if you are hospitalized overnight or your disability exceeds fourteen days, benefits are calculated from the first day of disability.
+If your physician prescribes that you be off of work for more than five calendar days (including non-work days), your approved benefits will begin accruing on the sixth day; however, if you are hospitalized overnight or your disability exceeds fourteen days, benefits are calculated from the first day of disability.
 Benefits are typically paid every two weeks.

 There are several types of benefits to be aware of: